Introduction

 One word to the Dong: It's nice to be a millionaire but having a lot of money is a stow-away problem, because of the small denomination needed to pay the many peanut amounts and where it is difficult to get any change back.
 With an exchange rate of 15000 Dong for 1 USD I did get 6 Million Dongs for 400 USD (for two of us), that are 600 bills of 10.000 Dongs each.
 So one compartment of my big bag belt just bought in a Russian shop (from old friendship times) in Hanoi also served nicely as a money belt.
 The reason why I exchanged that much money: Firstly, there are not many banks around in the countryside, if at all.
 Secondly, the exchange rate outside of the big cities is worse.
 Thirdly, looking for a bank and the paperwork at the bank is very time consuming (see above).

-Let's pray like the Vietnamese for having a lot of money for buying a Mercedes?
-Our Mercedes Sales Manager has never seen this model before
+| for buying a Mercedes?
+Our Mercedes Sales Manager has never seen this model before |

 After having stocked up our money supply we dived back into the old Hanoian street life or better street market life: it's colourful, interesting, exciting but it's also smelly, noisy, crowded, especially by all those motorcycles conquering all spaces for parking and by their drivers trying to go everywhere even where it's hard to get through as a pedestrian.
 It really seems to be a free country as far as traffic is concerned; everybody takes more freedom for himself than in any western country.
 And there will be more and more motorcycles around until there will be nobody walking anymore.
 A motorbike ranks on the top of the wish list of any Vietnamese who does not own one yet.
 I have a dream that everybody will own a car someday and the traffic will collapse so that nobody gets through the old quarters anymore and it will become a pedestrian zone like in many European countries.
 Back four years ago it was like a pedestrian zone and in some streets you may still encounter a little of the good old times like on the following photographs:

-You still see women with the carrying teeter-totter and selling fish
+| You still see women with the carrying teeter-totter

 It's amazing how busy the people are in filling all the market gaps to make money.
 Here are definitely more little capitalistic entrepreneurs around than in western countries.
 And, there is always an annoying bunch of them sticking to your heels offering you all the goods and services in the world (name it and you get it, almost).
 We had no intention (yet) to buy anything but to afford a good seafood dinner at the famous